ekhattar/MeowNotes/README.md

 # Install flask and other dependencies in the virtual env
 pip install flask
 pip install python-dateutil
+# Optional: install if want to run with wsgi server locally
+pip install uwsgi
 ```

 ## Start MeowNotes locally